-Illustration/formula Indicators Enrolment Sources Population coverage rate Number of total members as percentage of target population Member register Membership growth rate New member registration as percentage of total members during given period Member register Adverse selection Identify adverse selection through a comparison of health status of insured and noninsured populations Member register Household survey Government contribution rate to the poor Percentage of total costs incurred by population in poorest quintile that are subsidized by government, or percentage of poor individuals receiving premium exemptions Member and premium register Renewal rate Number of renewals/number of potential renewals Member register Renewal sheet Drop-out rate Number of drop-outs/number of potential renewals Member register Premium collection rate Amount of premiums received as percentage of premiums due Member and premium register Reimbursement Average period for payment of providers Time elapsed between the date of issuance of accurate invoices by providers for payment and the date on which payment is made Balance sheet Income and expense statement Average period for reimbursement of members Time elapsed between the date of members' claims for reimbursement (assuming accurate) and the date on which payment is made.
+Indicators Illustration/Formula Sources Enrollment Population coverage rate Number of total members as a percentage of the target population Member register Membership growth rate New member registration as a percentage of total members during a given period Member register Adverse selection Identify adverse selection through a comparison of the health status of insured and non-insured populations Member register Household survey Government contribution rate to the poor Percentage of total costs incurred by the population in the poorest quintile that are subsidized by the government, or percentage of poor individuals receiving premium exemptions Member and premium register Renewal rate Number of renewals/Number of potential renewals Member register Renewal sheet Drop-out rate Number of drop-outs/Number of potential renewals Member register Premium collection rate Amount of premiums received as a percentage of premiums due Member and premium register Reimbursement Average period for payment of providers Time elapsed between the date of issuance of accurate invoices by providers for payment and the date on which payment is made Balance sheet Income and expense statement Average period for reimbursement of members Time elapsed between the date of members' claims for reimbursement (assuming accurate) and the date on which payment is made.
 Balance sheet Income and expense statement Monthly claims and seasonal change Set of indicators summarizing service utilization and costs and their trends (these can be disaggregated by type of service).
 Health care provider invoices Claim register Claims listings by provider type